aws-samples/tgb-alb-multiple-eks-clusters/README.md

 eksctl delete cluster --name cluster1
 ```

-You can either wait for the `cluster1` to be deleted succesfully (which takes ~10 minutes) or you can move on to next step immediately.
+You can either wait for the `cluster1` to be deleted succesfully (which takes ~10 minutes) or you can move on to the next step immediately.

 - Delete `cluster2`